 Start your Biology career at Iowa Lakes!
-Gain the skills and knowledge necessary for one of many exciting career fields relating to Biology, such as forensics, conservation, healthcare, pharmaceutical sales, teaching, and more.
+Gain the skills and knowledge necessary for one of many exciting career fields relating to biology, such as forensics, conservation, healthcare, pharmaceutical sales, teaching, and more.

-Earn your Associate of Science degree in Biology before transferring on to a regent university (University of Iowa, Iowa State or University of Northern Iowa) to complete your Bachelor of Science degree.
+Earn your Associate in Science (AS) degree in Biology before transferring on to a regent university (University of Iowa, Iowa State or University of Northern Iowa) to complete your Bachelor of Science degree.
 Completion of the AS degree at Iowa Lakes will satisfy the required general education prerequisites at the regent of your choosing.
 Feel confident with having completed biology and chemistry with labs, as well as calculus, before even graduating from Iowa Lakes.

 By earning this degree, you’ll have met the general course requirements for a specific major of a four-year institution and a transfer major recorded on your transcripts from Iowa Lakes.
 Requirements may vary among institutions so students should work with an advisor to become familiar with specific requirements of the institution which they plan to transfer.

 To earn a Transfer Major Degree, a student must complete all required coursework of that specific major and maintain a 2.0 GPA.